Common wood pigeon: Taxonomy

+Fossil records of the species are known from the early Middle Pleistocene of Sicily.

 Description

 The three Western European Columba pigeons, common wood pigeon, stock dove and rock dove, though superficially alike, have very distinctive characteristics; the common wood pigeon may be identified at once by its larger size at 38–44.5 cm and weight 300–615 g, and the white on its neck and wing.
 It is otherwise a basically grey bird, with a pinkish breast.
 The wingspan can range from 68 to 80 cm and the wing chord measures 24 to 25.4 cm.
 The tail measures 13.8 to 15 cm, the bill is 1.9 to 2.2 cm and the tarsus is 2.5 to 2.8 cm.
 Adult birds bear a series of green and white patches on their necks, and a pink patch on their chest.
-The eye colour is a pale yellow, in contrast to that of rock doves, which is orange-red, and the stock pigeon, which is black.
+The eye colour is a pale yellow, in contrast to that of rock doves, which is orange-red, and the stock dove, which is dark grey-brown to black.

-Juvenile birds do not have the white patches on either side of the neck.
-When they are about 6 months old (about three months out of the nest) they gain small white patches on both sides of the neck, which gradually enlarge until they are fully formed when the bird is about 6–8 months old (approx. ages only).
-Juvenile birds also have a greyer beak and an overall lighter grey appearance than adult birds.
+Juveniles lack the white patches on either side of the neck.
+When they are about 6 months old (about three months out of the nest) they develop small white patches on each side of the neck, which gradually increase in size until they are fully formed when the bird is about 6–8 months old.
+Juveniles also have a greyer bill and an overall lighter grey appearance than adults.

 Distribution and habitat

 In the colder northern and eastern parts of Europe and western Asia the common wood pigeon is a migrant, but in southern and western Europe it is a well distributed and often abundant resident.
-In Great Britain wood pigeons are commonly seen in parks and gardens and are seen with increasing numbers in towns and cities.
+In Great Britain wood pigeons are commonly seen in parks and gardens and are increasingly seen in towns and cities.
+In May 2019, a single wood pigeon was sighted in La Romaine, Quebec, Canada, making it the only known record of the species in the Americas.